Published 21 July 2016

 Head of IT

 Office 365 is the brand name Microsoft use for its software-as-a-service “SaaS” Office product.
 The product set encompasses the familiar installable Office applications such as; Word, Excel, Outlook, PowerPoint, OneNote and Access.
 It also bundles in cloud-based features such as Exchange Online, Skype for Business, SharePoint and OneDrive.
 The full product set is wholly available over the internet, therefore readily accessible from almost any internet-connected device.
 This full list of applications and features can be found here.

 The benefits of Office 365

-One of the biggest benefits of Office 365 over standard Microsoft Office is the cloud feature set, for example: OneDrive, Skype for Business & SharePoint Online.
+One of the biggest benefits of Office 365 over standard Microsoft Office is the cloud feature set, for example OneDrive, Skype for Business & SharePoint Online.
 These added features enable you to communicate globally with others using video conferencing or standard instant messaging, share files, and collaborate on documents.
-Ideal for the business looking to move away from, or compliment the traditional in-house file server.
+Ideal for the business looking to move away from, or complement the traditional in-house file server.

 Office 365 licensing

-When it comes to business licences, there are a range of different options depending on which services your business wishes to leverage.
-For businesses with between one and three hundred users, Microsoft offer three different “Office 365 Business” packages.
+When it comes to business licences, there is a range of different options depending on which services your business wishes to leverage.
+For businesses with between one and three hundred users, Microsoft offers three different “Office 365 Business” packages.
 Each offering more features than the previous.
 Support is provided on a 24/7 basis for critical issues.
-Pricing is favourable, and geared towards the I.T budgets of small to medium businesses.
-Subscription periods range from one to three years, but can be paid either monthly or yearly.
+Pricing is favourable and geared towards the I.T budgets of small to medium businesses.
+Subscription periods range from one to three years but can be paid either monthly or yearly.
 As with all Office 365 packages, there is a discount for paying yearly.
-Microsoft’s own comparison of the Business plans can be found here.
+Microsoft’s comparison of the Business plans can be found here.